MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 classpath 'com.google.gms:google-services:4.1.0'
 ```

 3. You must set your complier SDK version to API 26+.
-To do this navigate to ** file > Project Structure > your_app > Properties tab ** change the "Compile SDK Version" to "API:26: Android 8.0 (OREO)"" then click okay
+To do this navigate to ** file > Project Structure > your_app > Properties tab ** change the "Compile SDK Version" to "API:26: Android 8.0 (OREO)" then click okay.

-Image

 4. In **your_project > app > gradle.build(App)** update the externalNativeBuild, inside of 'defaultConfig', to include the required cmake arguments and filters: